For multi-day trips with a heavy pack. Manufacturers emphasize durability and support in the creation of backpacking boots. See backpacking boots

 Salomon X Ultra 3 size and fit

-The Salomon X Ultra 3 is a low-cut footgear catering to both male and female hikers.
+The Salomon X Ultra 3 is a hiking shoe catering to both male and female outdoor enthusiasts.
 It comes in standard width and fairly runs true to size.
 Purchasers from both genders can get the X Ultra 3 in whole and half sizes.
 Custom fit is primarily provided by the Quickfit lacing system.
 Its fifth and top-most pair of eyelets gives wearers extra lockdown security.
 Also, this proprietary closure system works in conjunction with yet another Salomon-owned tech called the Sensifit.
 This technology is embodied in the shoe’s overlay which grips the upper as more lace pressure is applied.

 Contagrip, Salomon’s in-house outsole technology, supplies the X Ultra 3 with its much-needed traction.
 This outsole, which is a mixture of several compounds, is engineered to have zonal densities.
 The outer edges of the outsole are engineered to have a higher density to withstand wear and tear.
 The central zone of both the heel and forefoot zones, on the other hand, have a lower-density makeup for enhanced traction and flexibility.